The AI Revolution: 2025 and Beyond

 Medical Imaging Analysis

-Advanced AI models processed chest X-rays and CT scans with over 90% accuracy, helping doctors quickly identify COVID-19 cases and assess disease severity.
-These tools were particularly valuable in regions with limited access to testing facilities.
+Advanced AI models processed chest X-rays and CT scans with over 90% accuracy, enabling rapid identification of COVID-19 cases and assessment of disease severity.
+These tools were especially valuable in regions with limited access to testing facilities.

 4